 Description

-Quaqua incarnata subsp. tentaculata is a small, clump-forming succulent with greyish green to purplish green stems with conical tubercles joined near bases into usually four angles along the stem.
+Quaqua incarnata subsp. tentaculata is a small, clump-forming succulent with greyish-green to purplish-green stems with conical tubercles joined near the bases into usually four angles along the stem.
 The stems are decumbent and can grow up to 12 inches (30 cm) long and 1.3 inches (3.2 cm) thick.
-The tubercles are up to 0.25 inches (0.6 cm) long and tipped with a sharp yellow tooth.
+The tubercles are tipped with a sharp yellow tooth and can measure up to 0.25 inches (0.6 cm) long.

 How to Grow and Care for Quaqua incarnata subsp. tentaculata